Venues of the 2014 Winter Olympics and Paralympics: Updates

 Environmental protection measures are being used in venue construction.
 These include being climate-neutral, games in harmony with nature, zero waste, and raising environmental awareness in preparing and hosting the 2014 Games.
 The 100th environmental protection measure was completed in October 2010.
 Slopes at the Rosa Khutor Alpine Resort were completed on 26 November 2010.
 A European Ski competition took place in early 2011 while a World Cup event took place in 2012.

 Post-Olympic usage

 In October 2010, it was announced that the area around the Coastal Cluster would be used as part of a Formula 1 racing circuit to hold its first race in 2014.
-The Winter Games were completed with no problems and the first Grand Prix at the Sochi Autodrom took place on the 12th October 2014, which was won by Lewis Hamilton and the fastest lap was set by Valtteri Bottas.
+The Winter Games were completed with no problems and the first Grand Prix at the Sochi Autodrom took place on 12 October 2014, which was won by Lewis Hamilton and the fastest lap was set by Valtteri Bottas.

 The World Chess Championship 2014 was held in Sochi in November.

 On 2 December 2010, FIFA (International Federation of Association Football) awarded their 2018 World Cup to Russia.
-Among the venues to be used will be Central Stadium (known as Sochi Olympic Stadium in Russia's bid package to FIFA), which will be expanded to seat 47,659 after the Games.
+Among the venues used was Central Stadium (known as Sochi Olympic Stadium in Russia's bid package to FIFA), which was expanded to seat 47,659 after the Games.